When Vanity is the Salvation to Self-Confidence

 Purposeful Vanity

-By stating the steps pedantically, I am trying to show that if we can just do this, we unknowingly invest quite a substantial effort and time to care for ourselves.
+By stating the steps pedantically, I am trying to show that if we can do this, we unknowingly invest quite a substantial effort and time to care for ourselves.
 The quiet underlying message is that we are worth our time and effort.
 Self-confidence and self-worth cannot be sustainably gained through external validation, although validation from others can surely reaffirm the direction that we are taking.

 Nothing Too Dramatic